HARO response tips

 Choose the right spokesperson.
 It should be the CEO or someone from the management team.
 The response should come precisely from that person.
 Not “on behalf of.”

-Use the email registered with your domain.
-It can be firstname.lastname@example.org or email@example.com.
+Use the email registered with your domain and match the spokesperson’s name.
+Something like email@example.com.
 Just don’t use free email websites like Gmail.
 This will give reporters a hint that someone else pitches on your behalf, and that’s a great direction if you want your pitches to be ignored.

 Use correct link format.